singhritesh85/DevOps-Project/Project-2/README.md

 <br><br/>
 **Browser Monitoring:** In NewRelic Real Time User Monitoring (RUM) will be performed using Browser Monitoring.
 <br><br/>
 Go to **+ADD Data** option in left hand side column and Serach for Browser Monitor as shown in the screenshot below.
+RUM tracks end user experience in Application, how log it takes to web page get loaded.
+Weather the web page has any error.
 <br><br/>
 ![image](https://github.com/singhritesh85/DevOps-Project/assets/56765895/9e3f4c3f-1308-4c4d-90fe-c7012e9355f9)
 ![image](https://github.com/singhritesh85/DevOps-Project/assets/56765895/d80d2774-acd1-49ee-958c-211192dc5a08)